 For more information see Your stay at Wilton Park

-This is the 11th annual meeting in our annual International Futures series.
-Taking a long term view, it will explore the potential futures for cities, regions and communities past 2030.
+This was the 11th annual meeting in our annual International Futures series.
+Taking a long term view, it explored the potential futures for cities, regions and communities past 2030.
 Regions and cities play a growing role in the international scene, from US states and climate change to London overtures to foreign talent.
 There is also a growing move towards city-level devolution, with cities as independent economic actors: the city of London, tax devolution, special economic zones etc.

-This high level meeting will convene policy planners and opinion formers, horizon scanners/futurists and academics alongside industry, think tanks and other experts from a range of countries.
-Through a mixture of plenary and breakout sessions, the roundtable will inform policy planning, discuss implications of current trends and provide context for planning and decision making.
+This high level meeting convened policy planners and opinion formers, horizon scanners/futurists and academics alongside industry, think tanks and other experts from a range of countries.
+Through a mixture of plenary and breakout sessions, the roundtable informed policy planning, discuss implications of current trends and provide context for planning and decision making.

-- Challenge senior level officials to consider alternative international mid and long term perspectives
+- Challenged senior level officials to consider alternative international mid and long term perspectives

-- Provide insights into how different countries, organisations and actors plan for the future
+- Provided insights into how different countries, organisations and actors plan for the future

-- Test the possibility of reaching a common understanding of long term trends and their implications for policy formulation and practical application
+- Tested the possibility of reaching a common understanding of long term trends and their implications for policy formulation and practical application

-- Support national and international policy planning institutions in their contribution to global dialogue in the context of the challenges to existing thinking
+- Supported national and international policy planning institutions in their contribution to global dialogue in the context of the challenges to existing thinking

-- Develop and deepen relationships with international partners, strengthening and consolidating the emerging networks of ‘futurists’
+- Developed and deepen relationships with international partners, strengthening and consolidating the emerging networks of ‘futurists’